yigitsadic/onetimecode/README.md

 This project, designed for mapping random strings to given identifiers.
 For example with given identifier `c96e40ed-1a06-427b-9c2d-a85ebea7d9e8` is mapped to random **x** length of string (*HPI05VM*) for **y** seconds.

-Application does not handle any authentication nor authorization.
+Application does not handle any authentication nor authorization and it's designed for single instance use only.

 Generated codes stores in memory, because of that, any time service is down, your codes will go down.